alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Any other topics

-* I have a sense that EZ is feeling a smidge overwhelmed so I haven't wanted to push any more tasks onto her plate - any suggestions for ways I can help?
+* Any suggestions for how I can better support EZ?

 ## Date: 14 June 2022